Seizure: Neuroimaging

 Adult patients with first-time seizures who have a suspected intracranial lesion or red-flag symptoms (e.g. focal deficits, altered mental status, fever, severe headache) should immediately receive a noncontrast head CT.

 When CT findings are normal in patients with a first unprovoked seizure, a follow-up MRI is recommended because it may detect epileptogenic lesions not visible on CT.

 Differential diagnosis

-Several conditions can mimic epileptic seizures and must be considered, including the following:
+Several conditions can mimic epileptic seizures (known as non-epileptic seizures) and must be considered during differential diagnosis, including: